 Polycarbonate A strong and impact-resistant thermoplastic.
-Usually extrudes at 300C.
+Usually extrudes at 300°C.

 PTFE Polytetrafluoroethylene is a synthetic fluoropolymer used in the Budaschnozzle for it's low coefficient of friction.
-The TAZ 5 does not use a hot end with a PTFE insert.
+This limits the Budaschnozzle top extrusion temperature to 250°C. The LulzBot^m TAZ 5 does not use a hot end with a PTFE insert and can reach a 300°°C extrusion temperature.